Add oil: Usage

-The phrase gained its international attention when it was used in the Umbrella revolution in 2014.
+The term was used as a "rallying cry" and phrase for support during the 2014 Umbrella Movement and the 2019–20 Hong Kong protests.
+It also became a popular tattoo for protesters; with a certain design the Cantonese text for the phrase, when read sideways, appears to be the Chinese text saying 'Hong Kong'.
 Local artists set up the "add oil machine", a wall along Gloucester Road.
 It was used to encourage international supporters to put down supporting messages to the protesters.

 The term was also used extensively during the Hong Kong protests in 2019–20.